2pisoftware/testrunner/README.txt

 'env'				- key or path to environment.*.csv file to load values from prior to running test.
 					These values persist in the environment so subsequent calls to runtests.bat do not need to use the option.

+**WARNING when using concurrent sessions of the test runner app, you must make sure that the $testStaging and $testOutput paths are unique to each concurrent session.

 !Environment variables
 The test runner can derive its configuration from environment variables.